Boo! A Madea Halloween

 A sequel titled Boo 2!
-A Madea Halloween was released on the following year on October 20, 2017.
+A Madea Halloween was released the following year on October 20, 2017.

 Plot

-Jonathan and his fraternity brothers invite Tiffany Simmons and her friends Rain Mathison, Leah Devereaux, and a reluctant Aday Walker to a Halloween party.
+Jonathan and his fraternity brothers invite teenager Tiffany Simmons and her high school friends Rain Mathison, Leah Devereaux, and a reluctant Aday Walker to a Halloween party.
 Tiffany's father Brian forbids her to attend and is later aghast at her smutty video chat with Jonathan.
 That night, Madea and Aunt Bam distribute candy to trick-or-treaters, though Bam steals candy back from them.
 Joe dresses as a clown to frighten the women, with their friend Hattie Mae Love as his accomplice.
 Brian arranges for Madea (who brings along Joe, Aunt Bam, and Hattie) to stay at his house to prevent Tiffany from attending the party while he works late and takes his son Brian Jr. (B.J.) to his ex-wife's house, but his reluctance to put his foot down and be firm with his daughter appalls the four elders.
 To keep the oldsters busy so they can sneak out, Tiffany and the still-reluctant Aday invent a ghost story that leads the superstitious adults to hide in the bedrooms.

 Upon overcoming the superstition to check Tiffany's bed, Madea realizes that the girls are at the party, so she crashes it to look for Tiffany, but gets ejected along with Bam and Hattie after shutting the party down by turning off the music.
 Upon returning home, the women then put a permanent end to the party by calling the police on the frathouse.
 Aday overhears the brothers planning revenge against Madea and her friends.
 The boys pose as the ghost from Tiffany's story, hacking into the house's wiring and plumbing, and sneaking into the attic; Madea, Bam, and Hattie flee the house, pursued by the brothers and partygoers dressed as zombies.
 Joe stays at the house and knocks out a frat boy dressed as a deranged clown, who reveals Jonathan's scheme to Joe.